devkilyungi/advice-generator-app-main/README.md

 ### Useful resources

 - [Async/await](https://javascript.info/async-await) - This helped me get a basic understanding of promises.
-I really liked this since it is comfortable to use, and relativeley easy to understand.
+I really liked this since it is comfortable to use, and relatively easy to understand.
 I will use it going forward.

 ## Author